FAQs

 • How can I change my will or trust?

-By amending it or restating it, you can ensure your estate plan remains up-to-date and effective.
-As the estate planning lawyers Harwich, MA residents recommend, we can help you make the necessary changes to protect your wishes.
-Call us at The Law Office of Tracey D. Smith, LLC today for a free consultation.
+You can modify your estate plan by amending or restating it, ensuring it remains current and effective.
+As recommended estate planning lawyers in Harwich, MA, we can assist you in making necessary changes to protect your wishes.
+Contact the Law Office of Tracey D. Smith, LLC today for a complimentary consultation.

 • What is a personal representative?

-A personal representative is the individual appointed by the Probate Court to administer your estate after you pass.
-As the estate planning lawyers Harwich, MA residents count on, we can help you choose the right person for this important role and ensure your estate is managed according to your wishes.
+A personal representative is an individual appointed by the probate court to manage your estate after your passing.
+As trusted estate planning lawyers in Harwich, MA, we can assist you in selecting the appropriate person for this crucial role and ensure your estate is administered according to your wishes.

 • Is my estate plan private?